-Another very affordable European country when it comes to groceries is Poland, with an average weekly cost of just £9.19.
+Another very affordable European country when it comes to groceries is Poland, with the average cost of a weekly shop at just £9.19.

 Milk is one of the most affordable items in a weekly shop here, with a litre costing just £0.49 on average.

 As well as discovering which countries are the costliest and cheapest for groceries overall, our experts also took a look at how this compares to the average earnings in each nation.

 Average monthly earnings: £1,006.35

 Estimated basket cost as % of earnings: 4.65%

 The least affordable country, once earnings are taken into account, is Mexico, where the average person spends £46.76 on food essentials.